distortedmirror/immortalAndroidWifiTether/README.md

 # immortalAndroidWifiTether
 Immortal Android WiFi Tether Process (Reconnect / Re-Authenticate / Audit / Debug)

 My internet connection in a rural are was unreliable and I wanted to automate the manual process of entering passwords and reconnecting as it got repetitive.
 I also wanted to find out why it is unreliable.
 This program detects if the internet is down and attempts to re-connect.
-Also, it captures the last 15 seconds of network traffic prior to a disconnect as well as the current processes at the time of the disconnect, and you can easily add different actions to capture auditing and debugging information.
+Also, it captures the last minute of network traffic prior to a disconnect as well as the current processes at the time of the disconnect, and you can easily add different actions to capture auditing and debugging information.
 It also enables you to enter your password once and it will reconnect with the same credentials.
 You configure it via constants in immortalAndroid.sh and other files.
 To start program run on the android:

 ./immortalAndroidWifiTetherAndroid.sh